- Why Partner with The Dayton Foundation?

 Charitable Checking Accounts℠

-Your clients may direct distributions from these funds to any IRS-approved charities in the Greater Dayton Region or throughout the U.S. The Charitable Checking Account Service offers your clients tax advantages, flexibility, donor direction and convenience when doing their charitable giving.
+Your clients may direct distributions from these funds to any IRS-approved charities in the Greater Dayton region, throughout the U.S. and internationally.
+The Charitable Checking Account Service offers your clients tax advantages, flexibility, donor direction and convenience when doing their charitable giving.

 To open a Charitable Checking Account online now, click here.